stuzzysogoated/midterm-project-webdvt/README.md

 ## Notes

 - Transactions persist in `localStorage` and seed with 10 realistic sample tracks on first load.
-- Performance: totals/breakdowns are `useMemo`'d off the transaction list, list rows and cards are `React.memo`'d, and hook callbacks are `useCallback`'d — each has an inline comment explaining why.
+- Performance: totals/breakdowns are `useMemo`'d off the transaction list, list rows and cards are `React.memo`'d, and hook callbacks are `useCallback`'d, each has an inline comment explaining why.
 - Income/expense are distinguished by an up/down glyph **and** color, not color alone.